JoseMMorales/Scrolling.Project/README.md

 ### **Getting Started**

-This instructions will get you a copy of the project up on your local machine.
+These instructions will get you a copy of the project up on your local machine.

 ### Installing